jorbDehmel/colloid-tracking/docs/project_overview.md

             enough
         - If you leave it on `12.0` pixels, it will take forever
         - If you notice major tracking issues, adjust parameters
-    9) Click `Accept` to go back to the tracking window
+    10) Click `Accept` to go back to the tracking window
-    10) Click `locate` -> `Locate Speckles` to open the speckle finding window
+    11) Click `locate` -> `Locate Speckles` to open the speckle finding window
-    11) Adjust `threshold` until all good particles are selected
+    12) Adjust `threshold` until all good particles are selected
-    12) Optionally, adjust `minimum distance` to eliminate clusters
+    13) Optionally, adjust `minimum distance` to eliminate clusters
-    13) Click `Accept` to go back to the tracking window
+    14) Click `Accept` to go back to the tracking window
-    14) Click `track` -> `Auto-track All`
+    15) Click `track` -> `Auto-track All`
         - If this takes longer than 30 seconds, adjust parameters
         - For `512x512` pixel videos on a medium-grade computer, this takes ~1 second if parameters are correct
-    15) Scrub around the video using the left and right arrow keys
+    16) Scrub around the video using the left and right arrow keys
-    16) Switch between tracking models using the up and down arrow keys
+    17) Switch between tracking models using the up and down arrow keys
-    17) Select a track by clicking on it
+    18) Select a track by clicking on it
         - After selection, you can delete the track w/ `d`
         - You can auto-track the selected speckle track w/ `a`
         - You can manually select the next position w/ `t`
-    18) Make sure no conjoined colloids remain in the final data
+    19) Make sure no conjoined colloids remain in the final data
-    19) Make sure particles are not too jittery
+    20) Make sure particles are not too jittery
-    20) Make sure particles are in frame for long enough to get good readings
+    21) Make sure particles are in frame for long enough to get good readings
-    21) When done, click `File` -> `Save Speckles` and save wherever you the downsized video file is
+    22) When done, click `File` -> `Save Speckles` and save wherever you the downsized video file is
-    22) Close the speckle tracking window, then close the preview window
+    23) Close the speckle tracking window, then close the preview window
-    23) Repeat on next video
+    24) Repeat on next video
+5) Navigate to the folder containing the python scripts
-5) Change output speckle files to track files using Python scripts
+6) Change output speckle files to track files using `python3 speckle_to_track.py /path/to/speckle/files`.
+This can be executed once at the root of all the speckle `csv` files, and will recursively walk through all subfolders.
+It will print each file it converts.
-6) Use track file resources to extract velocities and whatnot
+7) Apply Brownian straight line speed filter if desired by running `python3 speckle_filterer.py /path/to/tracks/files`
-7) Use local graphing resources to visualize data
+8) Use graphing resources to visualize data if desired.
+This can be done via the following commands:
+    - Graph unfiltered data:
+          ```sh
+          python3 speckle_graphing.py "/path/to/tracks" ".*" ".*"
+          ```
+    - Graph only filtered data:
+          ```sh
+          python3 speckle_graphing.py "/path/to/tracks" ".*" ".*(filtered|control).*"
+          ```
+9) The speckle files, track files and filtered track files should all be saved in the original location of the data.
+The graphing output will be saved in the place where the graphing script was run.

 # Resources